 Find a hostel in New Zealand

-From $10 notes featuring Kate Sheppard (suffragette–did you know New Zealand was the first country to give women the vote?) to the statue of Richard O’Brian (who wrote the Rocky Horror Picture Show) as Riff Raff in Hamilton, this celebration of local heroes makes kiwi culture very accessible to travelers.
-Just flip through a newspaper to get a feel for the cast of characters that constitutes New Zealand history and culture.
+From $10 notes featuring suffragette Kate Sheppard (did you know New Zealand was the first country to give women the vote?) to the statue of Richard O’Brian (who wrote the Rocky Horror Picture Show) as Riff Raff in Hamilton, this celebration of local heroes makes kiwi culture very accessible to travelers.
+Just flip through a newspaper to get a feel for the cast of characters populating New Zealand history and culture.
 You’ll also get a strong understanding of the qualities valued here and the kinds of issues New Zealanders care about.

-I wouldn’t argue that the US doesn’t produce exceptional artists (and possibly partly because of that high-pressure culture of achievement), but New Zealanders do take a much different approach to work.
-Thanks to a slower pace of life and a supportive social welfare system, it is not a risky dream to try and make it as an artist.
-As such, the number of plays, concerts, festivals, and gallery openings in New Zealand’s cultural centres is wonderfully high.
+It’s not that the US doesn’t produce exceptional artists (it does and possibly partly due to the high-pressure achievement culture), but New Zealanders do take a much different approach to work.
+Thanks to a slower pace of life and a supportive social welfare system, it’s not a risky dream to try and make it as an artist.
+As such, the number of plays, concerts, festivals, and gallery openings in New Zealand’s cultural centers is wonderfully high.

 Practical Information: For the best access to New Zealand’s art scene, spend some time in the two biggest cities: Auckland and Wellington.
-Though it’s a bit smaller, Dunedin is a college town with a decent live music scene.
+Though it’s a bit smaller, Dunedin’s a college town with a decent live music scene.
 Try www.eventfinder.co.nz to find out what’s going on near you.

 Practical Information: The Department of Conservation’s website is the first stop for anyone planning an outdoor adventure in New Zealand.
 The site has maps and descriptions of trails and places to stay along the way.
 Be sure to read the descriptions carefully — some trails are suitable for experienced and well-equipped hikers only.
-For your own sake, do not second guess their recommendations.
+For your own sake, don’t second-guess their recommendations.

-To read more about New Zealand, check out the following articles:
+To read more about New Zealand, check out the following articles and resources:

 - Nine New Zealand Wine Regions You Should Know About